Coronavirus numbers up-to-date: Contaminated and useless in Germany, USA, Spain, Italy and worldwide

 Up to date:

 The Sars-CoV-2 coronavirus continues to unfold worldwide.
-We’ve compiled an outline of the present scenario and the numbers of infections and fatalities right here.
+We now have compiled an outline of the present state of affairs and the numbers of infections and fatalities right here.

 - The novel coronavirus Sars-CoV-2 continues to unfold worldwide.

-- Along with Europe, the USA particularly continues to be the worst affected by the corona virus.
-In Latin America, particularly in Brazil, but additionally in India, the variety of infections and deaths is growing.
+- Along with Europe, the USA specifically continues to be the worst affected by the corona virus.
+In Latin America, particularly in Brazil, but additionally in India, the variety of infections and deaths is rising.

 - We give you an outline of the present numbers of contaminated and fatalities.
-An important info can also be accessible on our model new one Corona News Facebook page.
-Change into a fan now.
+A very powerful info can be out there on our model new one Corona News Facebook page.
+Develop into a fan now.

 |Contaminated